ezeoleaf/larry/PublishersAndProviders.md

 To generate the Twitter client id and secret, follow the given steps

-1. Create an developer account, if you don't have any visit this [link](https://developer.twitter.com/en/portal/petition/essential/basic-info).
+1. Create a developer account, if you don't have any visit this [link](https://developer.twitter.com/en/portal/petition/essential/basic-info).
 Otherwise follow next step.

 2. Visit the twitter [developer dashboard](https://developer.twitter.com/en/portal/dashboard).

 3. Create or add an app.
 Give it a name and finally you will be prompted with access-tokens(not needed).
 ![add app](./img/add-app.png)

-4. Now, click on app's setting and do the following steps:-
+4. Now, click on app's setting and do the following steps:-<br>
     1. Under authentication settings, click on setup option.
     ![app setup](./img/app-setup.png)